Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 2+ Ranger

+You have spent endless days surviving desolate wasteland

-Choose one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
+***Resistance.*** Choose one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
 You gain :dmg-res: Resistance to the chosen damage type.

 ***Repeatable.*** You can choose this Aptitude again, choosing different damage type each time.